If I got a penny for every time someone told me that eating vegan on a budget is impossible, I'd be crazy rich.

 With the cash envelope system, you put a certain amount of money each month into the envelope.
 You're only allowed that money each month.

-7. Have certain kitchen equipment on hand.
+7. Have specific kitchen equipment on hand.

 Certain kitchen appliances will make it easy to cook healthy on a budget.